stuycs-gh-classrooms/ethics-tm_24fal-ethics_work-classroom-template/README.md

-# Work Repository For NeXTCS Fall 2024
+# Work Repository For Ethics in CS, Fall 2024
 ### Name: YOUR NAME HERE

 ---